pcanz/pPEG/docs/Design-for-Simplicity.md

 		{ tag: “day”, start: 8, end: 10, args: [] }
     ]}

-This allows applications to relate STT nodes back to the full input text that they were derived from.
+This allows applications to relate parse tree nodes back to the full input text that they were derived from.
 This is useful for text transformation applications and for error reporting.

-The internal SST data structure can be implemented in different ways to suit the host programming language.
-An s-expression or a JSON format can provides a portable representation that is independent of the programming language and implementation details.
+The internal parse tree data structure can be implemented in whatevert way suits the host programming language.
+An s-expression or JSON format can provides a portable representation that is independent of the programming language and implementation details.

-An s-expression with full SST information:
+The JSON format with index information:

-	(date 0 10 (year “2022”) (month “03”) (day “04”))

-Or in JSON format:

 	[“date”, 0, 10, [“year”, “2022”], [“month”, “03”], [“day”, “04"]]

-In summary, a pPEG parser generates a STT, rather than an AST (or CST).
-A STT is a simplified parse tree that applies the grammar rule names as semantic tags.
+In summary, a pPEG parser generates a SST, rather than an AST (or CST).
+A SST is a simplified parse tree that applies the grammar rule names as semantic tags.
 This creates a semantic markup of the input text that can be used to represent programming language data types.

 ##	No Left Recursion